A model for framed configuration spaces of points: Homotopy commutativity of a diagram

 Second, we check that the map commutes with the differentials.
 This follows easily from Stokes' Theorem, and the fact that the $x_{ij,t}$ are closed under the combined differential (the differential on the complex plus the de Rham differential in $t$).

 Finally, we check the quasi-isomorphism property.
-Indeed, both inclusions of $H(BG)$ as the first factor in both the domain and the target are a quasi-isomorphism.
-The result follows by the 2-out-of-3 property of quasi-isomorphisms. \end{proof}
+Both inclusions of $H(\BG)$ as the first factor in both the domain and the target are quasi-isomorphisms.
+The result thus follows by the 2-out-of-3 property of quasi-isomorphisms. \end{proof}